dgreisen/universalclient/docs/_build/html/_sources/basics.txt

 Basics
 ======

-Creating a url
+Creating a URL
 --------------

-UniversalClient is a wrapper around the excellent `Requests <http://docs.python-requests.org/en/latest/index.html>`_ library for making http requests.
+UniversalClient is a wrapper around the excellent `Requests <http://docs.python-requests.org/en/latest/index.html>`_ library for making HTTP requests.
 Lets create a client for a fictitious photo sharing service.

    >>> from universalClient import Client
    # create a client pointing to myImages.com
    >>> Client("http://myImages.com")
    get: http://myImages.com

 A client object is returned.
-In this case, the client object points to the url "http://myImages.com" and has defaulted to the "get" http method.
-We can add to this base url using dot notation.
-Adding an attribute to the client will return a new Client with the name of that attribute appended to the initial Client's url.
+In this case, the client object points to the URL "http://myImages.com" and has defaulted to the "get" HTTP method.
+We can add to this base URL using dot notation.
+Adding an attribute to the client will return a new Client with the name of that attribute appended to the initial Client's URL.

 	>>> Client("http://myImages.com").images
 	get: http://myImages.com/user